Best Night Markets to Visit in Malaysia

 6. SS2 Pasar Malam in Petaling Jaya

-In Petaling Jaya or PJ, Selangor, there are numerous Pasar Malam located throughout all the sections here.
+In Petaling Jaya or PJ, Selangor, there are numerous Pasar Malam locations throughout all the sections.
 And it is only a 20 to 30-minute drive from Kuala Lumpur city.

-Among the favorites here are the very local Malaysian desserts which come in the form of cakes, bread, and even dim sum.
+Among the favourites here are the local Malaysian desserts, which come in cakes, bread, and even dim sum.
 One of the Malay Nasi Lemak Stalls is highly recommended here.

-Also found around here is the famous hawker food square called Wai Sek Kai or SS2 Food Court which is one of the most interesting in PJ.
-Highly recommended for any foodie traveler.
+Also found around here is the famous hawker food square, Wai Sek Kai or SS2 Food Court, which is one of PJ's most interesting.
+Highly recommended for any foodie traveller.

-Also found around here is the famous hawker food square called Wai Sek Kai or SS2 Food Court which is one of the most interesting in PJ.
-Highly recommended for any foodie traveler.
+Also found around here is the famous hawker food square, Wai Sek Kai or SS2 Food Court, which is one of PJ's most interesting.
+Highly recommended for any foodie traveller.

 SS2 Pasar Malam